liquibase/liquibase-hibernate/README.md

 ## Hibernate 5 vs. Hibernate 6

-The master branch is Hibernate 6+ compatible.
+The master branch is compatible with Hibernate 6+.
-The `hibernate5` branch is Hibernate 5.6+ compatible.
+The `hibernate5` branch is compatible with Hibernate 5.6+

 Ideally changes should go into the `hibernate5` branch and then be merged into master in order to support Hibernate 5 and 6.